-Notice: Now Accepting New Applications for Economic Injury Disaster Loans (EIDL).
-SBA announced the conclusion of the Loan Advance Program as of Saturday, July 11, 2020.
+Notice: Now Accepting New Applications for Economic Injury Disaster Loans (EIDL)

 In response to the Coronavirus (COVID-19) pandemic, small business owners in all U.S. states, Washington D.C., and territories were able to apply for an Economic Injury Disaster Loan.
 The EIDL is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 EIDL proceeds can be used to cover a wide array of working capital and normal operating expenses, such as continuation to health care benefits, rent, utilities, and fixed debt payments.

 On June 15, SBA resumed accepting new Economic Injury Disaster Loan (EIDL) applications from all qualified small businesses, including agricultural businesses, and non-profit organizations.

 If you have already applied via the streamlined application portal, please do not resubmit your application.

 Note: If you would like to check the status of your EIDL application, contact the SBA Customer Service Center at 1-800-659-2955 (TTY: 1-800-877-8339 or by e-mail at firstname.lastname@example.org.
 You may also contact the SBA San Antonio District Office for assistance.
 EIDL Advances will be direct-deposited upon approval without prior notification.